 Libya: Vote on a Draft Resolution Renewing UNSMIL’s Mandate*

-Tomorrow morning (28 October), the Security Council is expected to vote on a draft resolution renewing the mandate of the UN Support Mission in Libya (UNSMIL) for one year, until 31 October 2023.
+On Monday morning (30 October), the Security Council is expected to vote on a draft resolution renewing the mandate of the UN Support Mission in Libya (UNSMIL) for one year, until 31 October 2024.
 The draft text in blue maintains UNSMIL’s core mandated tasks, as set out in resolution 2542 of 15 September 2020 and paragraph 16 of resolution 2570 of 16 April 2021.

-*Post-script: On 28 October, the Security Council unanimously adopted resolution 2656, extending the mandate of the UN Support Mission in Libya (UNSMIL) for one year, until 31 October 2023.
-The A3 members (Gabon, Ghana and Kenya) made separate statements following the adoption, including to express support for the one-year mandate renewal.
+*Post-script: On 30 October, the Security Council unanimously adopted resolution 2702, renewing the mandate of the UN Support Mission in Libya (UNSMIL) for one year, until 31 October 2024.